-It’s a sunny day and it turns out the nearest is in Bridge Road.
+It’s a sunny day, and it turns out the nearest is on Bridge Road.
 I caught a tram there sharing the ride with a young family with grandparents in tow off to the Australian Open, and a bunch of elderly citizens with straw hats and AO t-shirts off to the same destination.
 All were enthused by it, and a great day for it is too.

 We progressed towards the city, past the Fitzroy and Treasury gardens, stopping and starting, people getting on and off, all manner of them.

 One of my fellow commuters was an old woman in yoga gear.
 She had a couple of big bags by her feet and was eating from a bowl of what looked like porridge.
 A couple of Chinese tourists wandered onboard, and an elderly Italian couple straight out of my youth.